dproctor/personal-website/books.md

 - Deaths of Despair and the Future of Capitalism (Angus Deaton and Anne Case)
 - G-Man: J. Edgar Hoover and the Making of the American Century Kindle Edition (Beverly Gage)
+- When We Cease to Understand the World (Benjamín Labatut; translated by Adrian Nathan West)

 {% for post in site.posts %}
 <li>